Uncategorized

 The radical elimination of programming and software engineering jobs is probably inevitable.
 The power of AI is just too great, and it comes with some enormous short term side-benefits, particularly in its democratization of the capability to write useful software.

 Yet, just as with manufacturing, we are facing a “tragedy of the commons” situation.
-It is to every manager and CEO’s immediate benefit to use AI to slash development costs to the bone, and to the economic and career benefit every developer of AI who provides the tools to do it, yet it is probably to society’s collective long-term disadvantage, because when we “offshore” software development to AI, we risk cutting off the wellspring of creativity that fuels the engine of progress.
+It is to every manager and CEO’s immediate benefit to use AI to slash development costs to the bone, and to the economic and career benefit every developer of AI to provide the tools to do it, yet it is probably to society’s collective long-term disadvantage, because when we “offshore” software development to AI, we risk cutting off the wellspring of creativity that fuels the engine of progress.

 As with offshoring manufacturing, offloading software development to machines is essentially cashing out intellectual capital, rather than allowing it to slowly compound.